jmares/nodejs_express_mongodb/README.md

 ```
 DeprecationWarning: current Server Discovery and Monitoring engine is deprecated, and will be removed in a future version.
 To use the new Server Discover and Monitoring engine, pass option { useUnifiedTopology: true } to the MongoClient constructor
 ```

+## Chapter 06: Applying MongoDB to Our Project

+December 22, 2020

+In this chapter you learn how to post new articles, display a list with all the articles and display a single article.
+Two thirds in to the chapter, the author suggests you try out adding a functioning search bar to the site.
+Wait!
+What?